tristaaan/AlgPainter/README.md

 ```

 ### Arrows
-Give the component an array of arrows, the second number is where the arrow is pointing to.
+Give the component an array of arrows, each pair in an array represents a from to arrow.
+It will automatically point back to the first element if not provided at the end, that is `[1,2,1]` is equivalent to `[1,2]`.

 ```html
 <!--